<big>Glossary of Painting Terms</big>(As of July 2003)

 Adhesion

 The force of attraction between substances.
-She works in the field of coating technology.
+It is important in coating technology.

 Airbrush